-We will agree with the underwriters not to issue, sell, or otherwise dispose of or hedge any shares of our Class A common stock, subject to certain exceptions, for the 87-day period following the date of this prospectus, without the prior consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
-Our officers, directors and each selling holder will enter into similar lock-up agreements with the underwriters.
+We have agreed with the underwriters not to issue, sell, or otherwise dispose of or hedge any shares of our Class A common stock, subject to certain exceptions, for the 87-day period following the date of this prospectus, without the prior consent of Citigroup Global Markets Inc. and Goldman, Sachs & Co.
+Our officers, directors and each selling holder have entered into similar lock-up agreements with the underwriters.
 Citigroup Global Markets Inc. and Goldman, Sachs & Co. may, at any time, release us and/or any of our officers, directors and/or selling holders from these lock-up agreements and allow us and/or them to sell shares of our Class A common stock within this 87-day period.
-Pursuant to the terms of the exchange agreement between us and the holders of limited partnership units of Artisan Partners Holdings, such limited partnership units will be exchangeable for shares of our Class A common stock or our convertible preferred stock, which are convertible into shares of our Class A common stock, beginning on March 12, 2014.
+Pursuant to the terms of the exchange agreement between us and the holders of limited partnership units of Artisan Partners Holdings and subject to certain restrictions set forth therein, such limited partnership units will be exchangeable for shares of our Class A common stock or our convertible preferred stock, which are convertible into shares of our Class A common stock, beginning on March 12, 2014.
 See "Relationships and Related Party Transactions-Transactions in connection with the IPO Reorganization".
 As described below, however, none of the shares of Class A common stock received upon exchange of limited partnership units may be sold prior to the expiration of the lock-up period described above.